 Aaron was the first High Priest and served in that capacity for nearly 40 years.
 Shortly after leaving Sinai, they teamed up with Miriam to vilify Moses for the Ethiopian woman he had married.

 According to Moses’ instructions from the Lord, Aaron and his sons were to serve as priests.
-Also, based on this prescription, when the Tabernacle was finished and ready for use, Moses solemnly anoints Aaron and his four sons, sanctifies them with the blood of sacrifices, and clothes them in scrubs, the symbol of the priestly office.
+Also, based on this prescription, when the Tabernacle was finished and ready for use, Moses solemnly anointed Aaron and his four sons, sanctified them with the blood of sacrifices, and clothes them in scrubs, the symbol of the priestly office.

 Biography of Aaron

 |Lifeline:||123 years old|

 |Life accomplishments:||He was the first biblical patriarch and brother of Moses|